Modern Slavery Transparency Statement

 Facilities that provide processing services (e.g., embroidery, printing, laundries)

 We recognize that there are elevated risks of modern slavery in certain countries, factories and product categories.
 Therefore, IPS conducts continuous risk assessments of all suppliers and factories to prevent involvement in high-risk business ventures.
-We use resources such as the U.S. State Department’s Trafficking in Persons report, the U.S. Department of Labor’s reports and third-party open and closed source information on international child labor and forced labor to determine countries and product categories with heightened risks of human trafficking and forced labor.
+We use resources such as the U.S. State Department’s Trafficking in Persons report, the U.S. Department of Labor’s reports, and third-party open and closed source information on international child labor and forced labor to determine countries and product categories with heightened risks of human trafficking and forced labor.
+We utilize Sayari, a commercial risk intelligence platform built to provide worldwide visibility into the relationships between businesses and individuals.
+Through Sayari, we can mitigate risk of partnering with sanctioned or prohibited entities.

 The online system that IPS utilizes to manage VS&Co’s social compliance program allows our suppliers, auditors and associates to access critical information such as policies, guidance tools, supplier/factory information, audit reports, corrective action plans and remediation status at any time.